Spousal IRA: What it is and how it works

 Like other individuals, non-income-earning spouses can choose between a traditional IRA and a Roth IRA — or use a combination of the two.
 Here’s how those work:

-- Traditional IRA: Contributions are pre-tax, lowering your taxable income for the current year.
-Investment earnings are tax-deferred, but withdrawals are taxable.2
+• Traditional IRA: Contributions are pre-tax, which may lower your taxable income for the current year.
+Any investment earnings are tax-deferred, but withdrawals are taxable.2

-- Roth IRA: Contributions are after-tax, meaning there’s no upfront tax benefit.
-However, investment earnings and withdrawals are both tax-free.3
+• Roth IRA: Contributions are after-tax, meaning there’s no upfront tax benefit.
+However, any investment earnings and qualified withdrawals are both tax-free.3

 It’s important to note that both traditional and Roth IRAs have income limits.
 In the case of a traditional IRA, if your spouse has access to an employer-sponsored retirement plan, your ability to deduct your contributions may be limited if their income is above a certain threshold.4 And in the case of Roth IRAs, you may be prohibited from contributing at all if your spouse’s income is too high.5